 I couldn't afford to fly all my family and friends from around the world in for my wedding, and I certainly didn't expect them to fly out to us during such a hectic time and just stay for three days.
 We found out what dates worked for everyone and found the central location that would be easiest for everyone to gather, which was in London.
 We had a huge party at my in-laws home, pot-luck style.
 Their local church let us borrow 100 fold-up chairs and several long tables.
 We rented gazebos for the weekend and tied on balloons and streamers.
 My mum rolled sushi.
 My brother-in-law deejayed.
 It couldn't have been a more memorable, beautiful, and extremely cost-effective day.

 Let's face it.
 The bigger the wedding, the more grandiose the dress.
 Eloping doesn't mean you can't look beautiful in a gorgeous dress, you just won't need the extra fluff and massive bridal train.
 You also won't need to go for a bunch of dress fittings for a big group of bridesmaids, either.
 All this applies for the groom and his men, too.
-A nice dress, a nice suit, and your small party can wear what they please.

 This all adds up to huge monetary savings, as well as big savings in time and stress.
 Today, the average wedding costs over $30,000.
 If you cut all these expenses by eloping, you'll have a lot more for your future together.